Zee2/zee2.github.io/_posts/2020-1-18-licheepi-zero.md

 The bootloader we'll be using is the popular Das U-Boot, a basic bootloader designed to run on pretty much anything.
 Because the V3S SoC is well supported, we'll be able to use the mainline, upstream U-Boot repository, with no need for any specialized Lichee or Sunxi forks.

 For the kernel, we'll be using the LicheePi fork of the Linux kernel.
 Theoretically, upstream Linux would work just fine, but I can't find a configuration file for the V3S in the upstream repository.
 Lichee hosts a fork that includes a configuration file that I've found to work well, so we'll use that.
 If you figure out the configuration file for the most recent upstream kernel, please let me know, and I can update this!
-Ideally, we ought to use the upstream versions of both U-Boot and the kernel, but we'll settle for just using upstram U-Boot for now, and using Lichee's Linux fork.
+Ideally, we ought to use the upstream versions of both U-Boot and the kernel, but we'll settle for just using upstream U-Boot for now, and using Lichee's Linux fork.

 You should be using a relatively up-to-date version of Linux on your workstation; it's possible to do some of this on Windows, but certain tasks like compiling U-Boot and the kernel are much more difficult on Windows.
 Personally, I try and use WSL for most tasks on my Windows workstation, but even WSL won't be up to the task today.
 Either run a VM or create a Linux partition.
 You won't need much disk space for this, the minimum disk space allocation should be fine.